 American Dirt

-GENRE: Contemporary Fiction, Literary Fiction, Thriller
+GENRE: Contemporary Fiction, Literary Fiction

 Bookstore owner Lydia Perez and her family had been living a comfortable life in Mexico until Lydia’s family members are murdered by a cartel.
 Forced to leave Mexico, Lydia and her son Luca must cross the U.S. border to safety, along with other migrants they meet on the way.
 This harrowing journey is told in the alternating points of view of Lydia and Luca as they face a myriad of obstacles, and yet maintain their optimism for a better tomorrow.